Constraining Hamiltonians from chiral effective field theory with neutron-star data: Constraining Nuclear Interactions

-{\it Constraining Nuclear Interactions.} Because we sample over the EOS parameters during the data analysis, we can directly infer the LECs from multi-messenger observations of NSs and their mergers.
+Because we sample over the EOS parameters during the data analysis, we can directly infer the LECs from multi-messenger observations of NSs and their mergers.
 We present our results for the LECs given present astrophysical observations in Fig.~\ref{fig:lecs} and find that current NS data provides modest information on some spectral LECs.
 While the distributions of the LECs that enter PNM through their contribution to singlet $S$-wave interactions ($d_{22}$ and $d_3$)~\cite{Gezerlis:2014zia} remain nearly unchanged, the distributions of the LECs entering the triplet $P$-wave channels ($d_{11}, d_4, d_6$, and $d_7$) undergo moderate change after the inference is performed.
 The astrophysical data reduces $P$-wave repulsion, which is in line with NS data preferring softer EOS.
-This is driven by both GW and NICER data which pull the LEC posteriors in the same direction, see the Supplemental Material.
+This is driven by both GW and NICER data which pull the LEC posteriors in the same direction, see the Supplemental Material, where we also provide a correlation plot for the spectral LECs and the radius of a $1.4M_{\odot}$ NS.
 As a consequence, even present NS observations provide information on NN forces in the nuclear Hamiltonian, beyond what is provided by scattering data.